Phelix-hub/dsc-phase-1-project-v2-4/README.md

 ### 3. TheMovieDB

-In below cells, we explore TheMovieDB in details to understand more about it for purposes of EDA.
+In below, we explore TheMovieDB in details to understand more about it for purposes of EDA.
 We start by reading the csv file into a pandas Dataframe called tmdb_movies_df.

 We then get more info on this dataset with in order to identify the primary key to use for purposes of later merging it with other dataset dataframes